sonalpatel38-nhs/sonalpatel38-nhs/README.md

-- 👋 Hi, I’m Sonal
+- 👋 Hi, I’m Sonal (pronounced soh-null)
-- 👀 I’m interested in Python and AWS
+- 🚀 I'm a technology pragmatist (and somewhat purist) at heart, that's currently leading an engineering team in NHS.UK.
+I’m all about striving for engineering excellence and gender equity within the NHS.
-- 🌱 I’m currently learning AWS
+- 💖 I love python, cloud technologies, and all the boring/interesting tech that's required for strategic engineering!